dodevs/Acquary/packages/cli/README.md

 ### ENV

-First, you need to configure an _ENV_, that is a folder with a `config.json` file for azure databases server and a `.cache.json` file for caching MFA tokens.
+First, you need to configure an _ENV_, that is a folder with a `config.json` file for azure databases config and a `.cache.json` file for caching MFA tokens.

 You can configure multiple ENVs, and switch between them using the `--env` flag.